 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
 Religion or Belief The care provider in any extra care housing facility that may be developed would ensure that tenants had access to community based activities and this includes faith and religious groups.
 Sexual Orientation Stakeholder involvement will ensure that the views of these groups are fully considered.
 Child Poverty N/A Other groups relevant to this proposal Yes The development of extra care housing in the city will ensure the needs of more vulnerable people have their housing needs met in a more appropriate way.
 This in turn supports the needs of carers.
-Any planned changes need to be carefully planned to ensure that the needs of carers continue to be met.
-Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
+Any planned changes need to be carefully planned to ensure that the needs of carers continue to be met. ive impacts identified across your service are ce areas?
 Please explain what these might be Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above)

-Service Area Learning Disabilities Accommodation Budget Ref.
-EIA 11 Head of Service Karin Divall Briefly and simply explain what budget changes are proposed.
-To continue to re-model the learning disability accommodation service (two year plan 2012/13 and 2013/14 set out last year) including the closure of two group homes and increased capacity of larger homes.
-This is year two of the budgetary changes: a full EIA has been produced and reported to Adult Care and Health committee and formed part of the decision making process for committee members.
-Budget Proposal Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided Summary of impacts have new people i with learning disabilities will need to move from their existing homes.
-Other service users may noving into their group homes.
+Service Area Learning Disabili ties Accommodation Budget Ref.
+EIA 11 Head of Service Karin Divall Dudget Dropped y explain what budget changes are proposed an 2012/13 and 2013/14 set Budget Proposal out last year) inclu of the budgetary c iding the closure of two group homes and increa hanges: a full EIA has been produced and report decision making process for committee member sed capacity of lated to Adult Care arger homes.
+This is year two Highlight the mai in / most significant potential impacts which will need to be ı removed, mitigated or Summary of impacts Five service users with learning disabilities will need to move from their existing homes.
+Other service users may have new people moving into their group homes.
 Some service users may move on to more independent living.
-I on the following 'protected characteristics': disability.
-What actions are proposed to remove/reduce/avoid potential negative impacts and increase point impacts? ts and increase positive Key actions to reduce negative impacts Individual transition plans will be developed with individuals, their families and staff where people will need to move home.
+Impacts identified on the following 'protected characteristics': disability. - What actions are impacts?
+What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive Key actions to reduce negative impacts Individual transition plans will be developed with individuals, their families and staff where people will need to move home.
 Compatibility assessments will be completed before any new service users move into new homes.
 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) to be comple Note: Actions cluding details of a full EIA ted if required/relevant) is should be directly related tal impacts identified.
+Describe potential impact (positive effects and negative impacts or potential barriers) to be comple Note: Actions eluding details of a full EIA ted if required/relevant) s should be directly related al impacts identified.